dnth/DEIMKit/README.md

 ![alt text](assets/gradio_demo.png)

 ### Live Inference
 Run live inference on a video, image or webcam using ONNXRuntime.
+This runs on CPU by default.
+If you would like to use the CUDA backend, you can install the `onnxruntime-gpu` package and uninstall the `onnxruntime` package.

 For video inference, specify the path to the video file as the input.
 Output video will be saved as `onnx_result.mp4` in the current directory.